jgarc172/code-practice/Preparation/1-execution.md

 # Executing a Minimal program

-Execute is the minimum program that can be executed by the respective runtime.
+Execute is the minimum program that can be executed by the respective programming language runtime.
 The program should do "nothing".

 ## Java
-In Java, we can write the following code and be able to execute it:
+In Java, we can write the following code that does nothing and be able to execute it:

 ```java runnable
 class Main {